Manny Puig: Career

 After finishing the second Jackass movie and with the final season of Wildboyz having completed, Puig produced his own film entitled Ultimate Predator.
-The film shows him interacting particularly with sharks.
+The film shows him interacting with sharks and other animals.
 The film also features adventures with Johnny Knoxville, Steve-O, Chris Pontius, and Jeff Tremaine.
-Towards the end of filming Puig left the set due to a confrontation with fellow wildlife expert David Weathers.
+Towards the end of filming, Puig left the set due to a confrontation with fellow wildlife expert David Weathers.

 During Discovery Channel's Shark Week in 2003, Puig was profiled for an episode entitled "Diary of a Shark Man".

-Puig was featured on the Outdoor Channel show called Savage Wild.
-The episodes of Savage Wild take place in the Everglades and surrounding environs near Miami, Florida and range from Puig hunting a wild boar with only a rudimentary spear, carefully maneuvering through the water with a monster alligator, or handling highly venomous wild snakes, such as water moccasins, in their natural environment.

 Puig's left middle finger was amputated after a rattlesnake bite.